frederikvig/nyum/_recipes/simple-sourdough-bread.md

 ---

 > Cover and set aside, do 3 sets of stretch and folds at 30-minutes intervals.
-Leave for bulk fermentation for about 3 hours more after the last stretch and fold.
+Leave for bulk fermentation for about 3 hours and 30 minutes after the last stretch and fold.

 ---